 special considerations.
 The brow and hairline are more pronounced and

 their beard patterns affect positioning.
 Another concern for men is getting rid of ‘turkey waddle’ or the loose skin that hangs under the chin.
 This can be achieved with liposuction of the neck or in some cases a neck lift may provide the most dramatic improvement.
 The most common procedures requested by men include liposuction, eyelid surgery, nose surgery, facial implants, brow lifts and facelifts.

 Several significant factors for men include the richer blood supply and thicker skin of a man’s face, which can influence both healing and scarring.
 In addition, the pattern of hair growth for the beard, sideburns and forehead must also be carefully evaluated.

 In men with thinning hair or a receding hairline, it becomes even more important for the surgeon to choose the right technique to hide and camouflage scars for the best results.
 The true expertise and knowledge of the surgeon are revealed by the many distinct challenges presented in male cosmetic surgery.

-During a consultation appointment, Dr. Branham will explain the unique features that define the more rugged, chiseled look of the male face.
+During a consultation appointment, Dr. Branham and Dr. Chi will explain the unique features that define the more rugged, chiseled look of the male face.
 And because the dominant features of a man’s face are very different from the softer, rounder profile that women prefer, the facial plastic surgeon you choose should be experienced in both.